mrgrain/cdk-esbuild/README.md

 With the monolithic version 2 of CDK (aka Mono-CDK) approaching fast, versioning for this library will change as well.

 A major 2.0 release will be marked alongside CDK.
-However from that point on, this package will use _semantic versioning_ and not longer align version numbers with AWS CDK.
-New major versions will appear with breaking changes, including updated of minimum (peer) dependencies.
+From that point on, this package will mostly use _semantic versioning_ and not longer align version numbers with AWS CDK.

-I also hope to be able to drop the _experimental_ status, but we will see about this.
-A lot hinges on the relevant CDK packages here.
+The big exceptions will be updates to the minimal version requirement of esbuild.
+As long as esbuild is still in major version zero, these requirement updates will be introduced as minor version updates.

+Additionally any parts of the code marked as `unstable` can change at any time.
+Please note that the unstable flag is applied to new experimental feature and internal classes only.

+In future, new major versions will appear with breaking changes, including updated of minimum (peer) dependencies.